Canvas Stretching Tools

 Canvas stretching tools and replacement polyurethane rubber surfaces are available at most art supply stores.

-• use a batten when attaching the stretching tooluse a batten when attaching the stretching tool
+- use a batten when attaching the stretching tool